naiikaa/SAD-PD/scen/README.md

 The finished pre-processed data is contained in `bbox_ego.h5` and `lidar_ego_data.h5`.

 ## The ego vehicle reference frame
 The ego vehicle reference frame follows the left hand system convention - the positive directions of x, y and z point towards forward, up and right, respectively.
 Additionally, the ego vehicle reference frame is "stabilized", meaning the data do not incorporate pitch and roll from the ego vehicle.
-As an example, if the car would drive uphill, point clouds and bounding boxes do not reflect that.
-Rotation around the z axis is represented in the point clouds and bounding boxes.
+As an example, if the car would drive uphill, point clouds and bounding boxes do not reflect that, because the car rotation did not change relative to the world.
+However, if the car's pitch or roll does change relative to the world, it would be reflected in the point cloud data.

 ## Structure of the resulting .h5 files